-Crime Prevention Programs on personal safety and theft prevention are sponsored by various campus organizations throughout the year.
-University Police personnel facilitate programs for student, parent, faculty, and new employee orientations, student organizations, community organizations, in addition to quarterly programs for Housing Services Resident Advisers and residents providing a variety of educational strategies and tips on how to protect themselves from sexual assult, theft and other crimes.
-Rape Aggression Defense System (RAD) training is offered for women.
-It is a comprehensive course for women.
+Programs on personal safety, theft and other crime prevention are sponsored by various campus organizations throughout the year.
+University Police personnel facilitate programs for student, parent, faculty, and new employee orientations, student organizations, community organizations, in addition to quarterly programs for Housing Services Resident Advisers and residents.
+Rape Aggression Defense System (RAD) training is offered.
 It is a comprehensive course that begins with awareness, prevention, risk reduction and avoidance, while progressing on to the basics of hands-on defense training.
-Certified RAD instructors will teach the courses provided.
+Certified RAD instructors teach the courses provided.
 For more information, contact Lizette Juarez at (323) 343-6290.

-Tip: To enhance personal safety, especially after an evening class, walk with friends or someone from class that you know well, or call the Eagle Patrol for an escort.
+Tip: To enhance personal safety, especially after an evening class, walk with friends or someone from class that you know well, or call for an Eagle Patrol escort.